gtxaspec/wz_flash-helper/docs/README.md

 - Backup partitions
 - Restore partitions
-- Switch between stock and OpenIPC firmware
+- Switch between stock and [thingino](https://github.com/themactep/thingino-firmware) firmware
 - No need to disassemble your camera
 - Dry run option debugging
 - Initramfs shell for manual debugging if you have serial connection